 Background.
 The Paperwork Reduction Act (PRA) of 1980 establishes a broad mandate for agencies to perform their information activities in an efficient, effective, and economical manner.
 Section 3504 authorizes the Director of the Office of Management and Budget (OMB) to develop and implement policies.
 OMB Circular No. A-130, Appendix IV.
-The Act specifically "requires the Director to develop and implement Federal information policies and standards including policies concerning: (1) the reduction of the Government paperwork burden on the public; (2) records management activities; and (3) the privacy of records pertaining to individuals; and (4) the review of information collection requests."
+The Act specifically requires the Director to develop and implement Federal information policies and standards including policies concerning: (1) reducing the burden of government paperwork on the public; (2) records management activities; (3) the privacy of records pertaining to individuals; and (4) reviewing federal government information collection requests.

 The Paperwork Reduction Act of 1995 (Pub.
 L. 104-13) significantly changes many aspects of information collection by the Federal government.
 The Act, which went into effect October 1, 1995 requires agencies to plan for the development of new collections of information and the extension of ongoing collections well in advance of sending proposals to the OMB.
 By reason of the Act, agencies must:

 - Seek public comment on proposed collections of information through "60-day notices" in the Federal Register;

 - Certify to the OMB that efforts have been made to reduce the burden of information collection on small businesses, local government and other small entities; and

 - Have in place a process for independent review of information collection requests prior to submission to OMB.